Will Your Doctor be a Robot in the Near Future?

 But as most private practice doctors and practically every natural medical professional knows, the same drug or treatment does not work for everyone.
 And a standard dose of any prescriptive recommendation can be dangerous to one person while under-productive for another person.

-This was illustrated in a study I reported on not so long ago from Tufts University School of Medicine.
+This was illustrated in a study about a woman’s differences in drug metabolism from Tufts University School of Medicine.
 The study showed that women metabolize drugs differently than men.
 This is after decades of indiscriminate pharmaceutical dosing between men and women.

 This is one of the issues that traditional healers have with naming diseases as well.
 People not only have different metabolisms: We also have different medical histories.
 We have different sensitivities.
 We have different lifestyles.
 We have different levels of awareness.
 We have different personalities.